Cochran Shoals to Sope Creek: hiking the Chattahoochee River

 The trail skirts Sibley Ponds’ banks, catching reflective views in its still waters before diving back into forest cover on the outer Sope Creek Loop Trail.
-The trail rolls elevation as it loops southbound, turning south to hike the Cochran Shoals connector trail at 6 miles, passing the secluded cemetery and reaching the Cochran Shoals trail at 6.8 miles.
-The hike turns right on the Cochran Shoals trail, passing marshland on trail left and crossing a tributary stream via a large wood and metal bridge.
+The trail rolls elevation as it loops southbound, turning south to hike the Cochran Shoals connector trail at 6 miles, passing the secluded cemetery and reaching the Cochran Shoals Trail at 6.8 miles.
+The route turns right on the Cochran Shoals Trail, passing marshland on the left and crossing a tributary stream via a large wood and metal bridge.

-The Cochran Shoals Trail arcs southeast, passing through a grassy, amphibian-filled wetland at 7.7 miles before returning to the banks of the Chattahoochee River.
-The hike turns right at the Chattahoochee, retracing its outbound steps on the wide, graveled, groomed Cochran Shoals Trail and hiking south toward the Cochran Shoals trailhead.
-The trail reaches the Cochran Shoals southern parking area at 8.5 miles, completing the hike.
+The trail arcs to the southeast, passing through a grassy, amphibian-filled wetland at 7.7 miles before returning to the banks of the Chattahoochee River.
+The hike turns right at the Chattahoochee, retracing its outbound steps on the wide, graveled, groomed Cochran Shoals Trail and hiking south to return to the Cochran Shoals trailhead.
+The trail reaches the Cochran Shoals southern parking area at 8.5 miles, completing the adventure.

-The Cochran Shoals to Sope Creek Trail is one of the longest and most difficult in the Chattahoochee National Recreation Area, a collection of parks on the banks of the Chattahoochee River north of Atlanta.
-Check out our full collection of Chattahoochee River hiking, walking and running trails.
+This route is one of the longest and most difficult in the Chattahoochee National Recreation Area, a collection of parks on the banks of the Chattahoochee River north of Atlanta.
+Find another great adventure on the ‘Hooch on our favorite Chattahoochee River hiking, walking and running trails.

 Cochran Shoals to Sope Creek on the Chattahoochee River: Directions & Details